Japanese style bathroom design: simplicity in its purest form

 • Ofuro.
 Previously, this term referred to bathtubs built into the wooden floor, into which one could plunge up to the shoulders.
 Today, such bathtubs are installed on the podium and are rarely installed on the floor, but the traditional square or rectangular shape of the ofuro has survived to this day.

 • Tubs made of wood.
-About this type of bath, the opinions of designers are divided.
+Designers’ opinions about this type of bath are divided.
 Some insist that they are a variant of the ofuro, while others distinguish them as an independent type.
 In any case, today, these products are streamlined (often oval) with high sides that frequently decorate modern Japanese-style bathrooms.
 Those who want to bring a genuine bathroom from the Land of the Rising Sun should pay attention to models made of hinoki wood, known for its outstanding antibacterial properties.

 If you are still hesitant to install a wooden bathtub at home, consider installing a more familiar acrylic bathtub instead.
-In this case, it is also worth giving preference to clear geometric shapes, primarily a square and a rectangle, and taking care of their harmonious surroundings, such as wood paneling.
-However, those allowed by the bathroom area install both an ordinary bathtub and a traditional furako in the room – to create an atmosphere and a variety of water procedures.
+In this case, it is also worth giving preference to clear geometric shapes, primarily squares and rectangles, and taking care of their harmonious surroundings, such as wood paneling.
+However, those allowed by the bathroom area install both an ordinary bathtub and a traditional furako in the room to create an atmosphere and a variety of water procedures.

 And other plumbing